 An article offering suggestions and advice on teaching absolute beginners.

 What to do with them?
 I think you’re absolutely right about TPR (Total Physical Response) so long as it’s not a big class, and you have room to move.
-The last time I had a beginners class – not absolute, real, or pre-, admittedly – I went to the local department store and bought a bag of plastic fruit and vegetables, and these became the staple of a great number of TPR activities of the type: Juan, put the apple between the two oranges… Eva, hand the banana to Jorge. … Mercedes, put the onion on the floor and walk around it…. etc. Of course, these instructions were staged over several lessons, going form the very short and simple (Point to the apple… touch the pear…) to the longer and more complex: Take the thing that is next to the red pepper, throw it to Ana, and then open the window….
-And so on.
+The last time I had a beginners class – not absolute, real, or pre-, admittedly – I went to the local department store and bought a bag of plastic fruit and vegetables, and these became the staple of a great number of TPR activities of the type: Juan, put the apple between the two oranges… Eva, hand the banana to Jorge. … Mercedes, put the onion on the floor and walk around it…. etc. Of course, these instructions were staged over several lessons, going from the very short and simple (Point to the apple… touch the pear…) to the longer and more complex (Take the thing that is next to the red pepper, throw it to Ana, and then open the window).

 The idea of the TPR was to relax the students and not force them to produce language before they were ready.
 By about lesson 7, they were reading TPR-type instructions aloud to each other (that I had written on cards), and then, finally, inventing their own.
 The transition from understanding language to producing seemed fairly effortless and quite natural.
 But – be warned – some adult students need persuading of the value of this approach, and may feel that throwing bananas at each other is a bit infantile.
 It may help to explain the rationale – and the analogy with child language acquisition is one that most learners can appreciate.